jeromecoupe/webstoemp/src/blogposts/2020-01-16-teaching-eleventy.md

 ## Extensibility

-Working within a familiar environment and being able to extend and configure Eleventy using a language students already know and understand is truly a game changer.
+Working within a familiar environment and being able to extend and configure Eleventy using a language students already know and understand is a game changer.

 Need custom [filters](https://www.11ty.dev/docs/filters/) or [shortcodes](https://www.11ty.dev/docs/shortcodes/)?
 Use Javascript.
-[Order or filter your data](https://www.11ty.dev/docs/collections/) before using it within your templates?
+Create custom [order or filters for your collections](https://www.11ty.dev/docs/collections/) before using them in your templates?
 Same deal.
 Use NPM packages to help you build the functionalities your project needs?
 You're already in Node.

-For students, this is truly invaluable.
+For students, this is invaluable.
 Granted, Eleventy might feel a bit closer to the metal compared to Jekyll but the increased flexibility, extensibility and familiarity is definitely worth it.

 ## Simplicity